rohan2718/rohan2718/README.md

 👋 Hi, I’m Rohan
 📊 Aspiring **Data Analyst** passionate about uncovering insights from data.
 📚 Currently learning **Data Visualization & SQL** while working on real projects.
-🎯 Goal: To grow as a Data Analyst and prepare for **Campus Placements 2025**.

 ---